Pistos/styleguide/ruby-style.md

           here
         end

+* Restrict bare identifiers to "nearby" code, where possible, to reduce how much the reader has to search for definition or initialization.
+To this end, decorate identifiers as much as possible:
+  * Don't use accessor methods in a class code (use the instance variables themselves).
+  * Prefix with `self.` for a class's own methods, including accessors.

 * Use def self.method to define singleton methods.

 * Symbols are for internal use only: If it comes in as input, or goes out as